-NHS Health Call’s digital health tools are all easy to use, making the experience for both patients and clinicians as effortless as possible.
+Health Call’s digital health tools are all easy to use, making the experience for both patients and clinicians as effortless as possible.
 Patients across the UK are using our digital health tools for a wide range of conditions from self-testing INR to managing weight or chronic pain.
 We also have digitally enabled care pathways for undernutrition, vital signs and falls prevention.

 Our digital health services are all clinician led, meaning they are designed to solve real healthcare issues in mind.
 Every care pathway is made bespoke to the specific needs of the health organisation as we understand that one size never fits all.

 Patients take their readings at home using a digital health remote monitoring device

 Patients self-test their relevant reading such as blood pressure or INR at home using a digital health remote monitoring device.
 Our weight management service simply requires a set of bathroom scales.
 The patient then records their readings using a method that suits them such as an automated phone call at a pre-agreed time.
 Using the keypad, patients simply submit their readings and answer any quick questions around their health.
 Patients can also use SMS or log onto a secure online portal.

 Patient readings are analysed and uploaded into SystmOne or EMIS Web